Haviland Dinnerware -

 Haviland Limoges now incorporates the ‘Limoges Castel’ trade name employing over 300 people.
 Haviland & Parlon employs around 60 people.

-Now, a big thanks to Haviland expert Nora Travis, who kindly read the above article, and gave me further details and a couple of additions on certain details which you can access at the bottom of the page here.
+Now, a big thanks to Haviland expert Nora Travis, who kindly read the above, and gave me further details and a couple of additions on certain details which you can access at the bottom of the page here.

 What Visitors Have Added